stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 may use the declarative portion of SQLAlchemy like a standard ORM, but it has many more capabilities.

-Django and SQLAlchemy ultimately rely on the standard client and DB-API adapter for your database.
+Both SQLAlchemy and the ORM for Django ultimately rely on the standard client and DB-API adapter for your database.
 When you use a database other than SQLite, ensure that these are present and current, as low-level configuration errors are harder to diagnose when you are not working directly with the DB-API adapters.